finnito/Science/content/12phy/as91173/markdown/magnetism.md

 ---

 - Worksheet 7 Q4 and 5
-- Homework booklet Q12 and Q14
+- Mahi Kāinga booklet Q12 and Q14